IAM terminology

 • Profile: The data record where information about an individual user, group, or other entity is stored.
 A typical profile contains attributes such as the type of profile, a name, and other profile type-specific data.
 See User profiles and Work with profiles and attributes (opens new window).

-• Progressive profiling: Incrementally add information to user profiles or have Okta request additional info after users register.
+• Progressive profiling: Incrementally add information to user profiles or have Okta request more info after users register.
 Use it to require less data when users register and collect reliable user demographic data later.
-You can also use it to collect additional data if profile requirements change, such as if an application requires new app profile data.
+You can also use it to collect more data if profile requirements change, such as if an application requires new app profile data.
 See How to Use Progressive Profiling as a Privacy Tool (opens new window).

 • RBA (Risk-Based Authentication): A dynamic authentication method in which you evaluate the risk of an authentication request and adjust your MFA challenge factors accordingly.
 Your risk assessment can use any factors.
 This includes factors such as whether the user is signing in from a familiar device, at an unusual time of day, or using a possibly compromised subnet or host.
 You can use this strategy to reduce the number of challenge factors when the risk appears low or increase the number when the risk appears higher.
 This achieves the best possible balance between high security and user experience.
 RBA is also called adaptive authentication or context-based authentication.
 See Risk-Based Authentication: What You Need to Consider (opens new window).